See below for information on the following appeals.

 Students with Parent Information:

 - Complete and submit a FAFSA online.
 You will need your Department of Education PIN to complete this process.
-Click on the PIN Site icon if you have forgotten your PIN or your Password.
+Click on Forgot Your PIN or Forgot Your Password under Step 2 - Filling Out a FAFSA if you have forgotten your PIN or your Password.

 - Complete and submit the CSU, Chico Dependency Status Appeal, which may be downloaded from our Web site.
 Make sure all relevant documentation is attached.